Arsh1213/getting_started_with_javascript/Chapters/5_functions.md

 while (num_of_laps <= 50) { // continuation, or end condition
   num_of_laps = num_of_laps + 1; // repititive action
 }

-/*
-There are two alternate ways to express the same thing:
-1. num_of_laps++
-2. num_of_laps += 1
-All the three ways mean the same thing - "Increase the value contained in the memory location of the variable num_of_laps by 1".
-*/
 ```